 - Walkability to nearby restaurants and shops

 Your support in staying at the Great Plains IDEA contracted hotel helps keep the conference costs down, which directly affects your registration fees.
 Great Plains IDEA contracts for the best possible room rates for this conference and is required to guarantee a predetermined number of sleeping rooms.
 If the alliance does not meet the contracted room block, the hotel can charge an attrition fee, which will result in higher registration fees at future conferences.
 Therefore, we encourage you to book your room through our block at the conference hotel.

 Your registration fee covers rental fees for audio-visual equipment, speaker fees, and operational costs.
 Generally, your registration fee also covers the following:

-- Monday -- Plated luncheon and keynote speaker, beverage breaks, late-afternoon reception with presentations
+- Monday -- Luncheon and keynote speaker, beverage breaks, late-afternoon reception

-- Tuesday -- Continental breakfast, lunch buffet with presentations, beverage breaks
+- Tuesday -- Continental breakfast, luncheon with keynote speaker, beverage breaks

 Cancellation and Refund Policy

 If you must cancel your registration, please do so as soon as possible by sending an email to Kathryn Harth at firstname.lastname@example.org with the subject line “Great Plains IDEA Annual Conference”.
 Substitutions are encouraged.
 A full refund, minus a $25 administrative fee, will be made if notice of cancellation is received by the registration office by the approved deadline.
 After the deadline, due to guarantees we must provide, refunds are not available.
 Registrants who do not cancel their registration in writing by the deadline, are responsible for paying the registration fee even if they do not attend the meeting and have not paid the registration fee.

 Contact Kathryn Harth at email@example.com.